pooley182/Plex-Meta-Manager-Wiki/TVDb-Builders.md

 ## TVDb List
 Gets every show in a [TVDb List](https://www.thetvdb.com/lists) or [TVDb Userlist](https://www.thetvdb.com/lists/custom)

 The expected input is a TVDb List or TVDb Userlist URL.
+Multiple values are supported as either a list or a comma separated string.

 ```yaml
 collections